KI4STU/Field-Day-LS/README.md

 Ensuring only one transceiver is being operated per band is left up to the operators: the native HamLog software currently provides no provisions for lockout or notification if two stations are set to log on the same band and mode.

+Do you use FDLS?
+Have you considered it?
+Have you tried and failed?
+Drop me a note!
+I'd love to know if it's useful (or not) to others.